hashicorp/terraform-provider-aws/docs/index.md

 ### Add a newly released AWS Region

 New regions are immediately usable with the provider with the caveat that a configuration workaround is required to skip validation of the region during cli operations.
-A small set of changes are required to makes this workaround unecessary.
+A small set of changes are required to makes this workaround necessary.

 - [Add a new Region](add-a-new-region)